IHE/publications/ITI/TF/readme.md

 * set class in TD elements with THEAD parents to allow global styling
 * remove inline style of TD tags (with P children)
 * level 7 and 8 subsections show up in the toc, index and references (html links)
 * removed inline style of lists and replaced by classes
+* removed "no-break space" characters from headings

 ## Open issues:
 * remove inline style of A HREF tags